LucasDelfino92/morrowindsharp/mw#.md

 Prevents you from sleeping in owned beds unless the owner really likes you.
 Disposition requirement is based on your Personality.
 Attempting to sleep in an owned bed no longer triggers a crime, even if the owner doesn't like you.
 - [**Better Propylon Teleport Script**](https://www.nexusmods.com/morrowind/mods/46364) by PikachunoTM
 The Warp Script for the Propylon Indices will now prompt you before teleporting.
 The Master Index version additionally lets you choose your destination when warping if you have the Master Index in your possession.
-  - Hide Better Propylon Teleport Warp.ESP.
+  - Hide *Better Propylon Teleport Warp.ESP*
 - [**Diligent Defenders**](https://www.nexusmods.com/morrowind/mods/45717?) by NullCascade
 When the player or the player's companions are attacked, any companions will launch into action in defense.
 - [**Easy Escort**](https://www.nexusmods.com/morrowind/mods/45712?) by NullCascade